Quantum artificial life: Mutation

 The other possible way for mutations to occur is due to errors in the replication process.
 Due to the no-cloning theorem, it is impossible to produce perfect copies of systems that are originally in unknown quantum states.
 However, quantum cloning machines make it possible to create imperfect copies of quantum states, in other words, the process introduces some degree of error.
 The error that exists in current quantum cloning machines is the root cause for the second kind of mutations in the artificial life experiment.
 The imperfect cloning operation can be seen as:

 The two kinds of mutations affect the individual differently.
 While the spontaneous M operation does not affect the phenotype of the individual, the self-replicating error mutation, UM, alters both the genotype of the individual, and its associated lifetime.

 The presence of mutations in the quantum artificial life experiment is critical for providing randomness and biodiversity.
-The inclusion of mutations help to increase the accuracy of the quantum algorithm.
+The inclusion of mutations helps to increase the accuracy of the quantum algorithm.